erpnext/foundation/foundation/www/docs/user/manual/en/schools/admission/student-applicant.md

 <img class="screenshot" alt="Student Applicant Enrollment" src="/docs/assets/img/schools/admission/student-application-actions.png">

 Once you approve a Student Applicant you can enroll them to a program.
-When you click the 'Enroll' buttom, the system shall create a student against that applicant and redirect you to the [Program Enrollment form](/docs/user/manual/en/schools/student/program-enrollment.html).
+When you click the 'Enroll' button, the system shall create a student against that applicant and redirect you to the [Program Enrollment form](/docs/user/manual/en/schools/student/program-enrollment.html).

 <img class="screenshot" alt="Student Applicant Enrollment" src="/docs/assets/img/schools/admission/student-applicant-enroll.png">